davidpeterko/ShoppingListApp/README.md

 # Running the application

-The ShoppingListAPI applicationUrl is set in the launchsettings file and runs at the follow url.
+The ShoppingListAPI applicationUrl is set in the properties/launchsettings file and runs at the follow url.
 The angular application also has a reference to this within the environment.ts file for referencing within the angular service class.

 > http://localhost:5157

-Build the solution and run the API.
+Build the solution and run the API (I used visual studio over vscode for the backend).
 A swagger doc will launch as well showing the endpoint definitions.

-Open up the angular application within VSCode.
+Open up the angular app in VSCode.
 If node_modules has not been updated; run

 > npm install